mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 That offers you to add the unlimited number of websites in your Server.

-SSL for your domain name woould be automatically renewed by the CertBOT.
+SSL for your domain name would be automatically renewed by the CertBOT.
 So you don't have to worry about that thing too.

 ## Reference